 Our exposure to market risk for changes in interest rates impacts our costs associated with hedging, and primarily relates to our cash and marketable securities portfolio.
-We invest excess cash in money market funds, time deposits, and liquid debt instruments of the U.S. and foreign governments and their agencies, U.S. municipalities, and high-credit corporate issuers which are classified as marketable securities and cash equivalents.
+We invest excess cash in money market funds, time deposits, and liquid debt instruments of the U.S. and foreign governments and their agencies, and high-credit corporate issuers which are classified as marketable securities and cash equivalents.

 In November 2013, we issued \$1.4375 billion of the Notes.
 We carry the Notes at face value less unamortized discount on our condensed consolidated balance sheets.
-The fair value of the Notes changes when the market price of our stock fluctuates.
+The fair value of the Notes fluctuates from changes in interest rates, credit spreads, and time to maturity.

 Investments in fixed rate and floating rate interest earning instruments carry a degree of interest rate risk.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
-Due in part to these factors, our future investment income may fall short of expectations due to changes in interest rates or we may suffer losses in principal if forced to sell securities that have declined in market value due to changes in interest rates.
-A hypothetical 100 basis point increase in interest rates would result in a \$31 million and \$35 million decrease in the fair value of our available-for-sale debt securities as of December 31, 2014 and March 31, 2015, respectively.
+Due in part to these factors, our future investment income may fall short of expectations due to changes in interest rates or we may suffer losses in principal if forced to sell securities that have declined in market value due to changes in interest rates or changes in credit quality.
+A hypothetical 100 basis point increase in interest rates would result in a \$28 million and \$30 million decrease in the fair value of our available-for-sale debt securities as of December 31, 2015 and March 31, 2016, respectively.